jough13/jough13.github.io/recipes/sandwich-theory.md

 This creates a legal ontology that prioritizes function over form, explicitly categorizing the burrito and hot dog as sandwiches.

 ### 1.3 The Ham Sandwich Theorem: A Topological Proof
 The sandwich exists as a measurable entity subject to bisection.
-The **Ham Sandwich Theorem (Stone-Tukey Theorem)** states that given $n$ measurable objects in $n$-dimensional Euclidean space, it is possible to divide each of them in half with a single $(n-1)$-dimensional hyperplane.
+The **Ham Sandwich Theorem (Stone-Tukey Theorem)** states that given *n* measurable objects in *n*-dimensional Euclidean space, it is possible to divide each of them in half with a single (*n*-1)-dimensional hyperplane.

-In the case of a standard sandwich ($n=3$ dimensions), containing three ingredients, there exists a single planar cut that can simultaneously bisect the volume of the bread, cheese, and ham.
+In the case of a standard sandwich (*n*=3 dimensions), containing three ingredients, there exists a single planar cut that can simultaneously bisect the volume of the bread, cheese, and ham.
 This theorem provides the mathematical foundation for the "Perfect Cut" and implies that a "great" sandwich must possess a distribution of mass that allows for equilibrium.

 ---